openfisca/openfisca-doc/recipes.md

 - [How to work on OpenFisca on a Windows without being administrator](./windows-no-admin.md)
 - [How to test your changes on "ready to use" situations](./test_situations.md)

+> You're welcome to share tips on how to solve environment technical issues!
+Please update [this section](https://github.com/openfisca/openfisca-doc/edit/master/recipes.md) (in english) or this [wiki FAQ](https://github.com/openfisca/tutorial/wiki) in your preferred language.